 Event Type ID Event Name Requirement Description 0 Reserved Reserved Reserved.
 1 EventLost Mandatory Events were lost.
 2 MeasurementChanged Optional One or more measurements changed.
 3 MeasurementPreUpdate Optional A pending update will change one or more measurements.
 However, the update has not yet taken effect.
 4 CertificateChanged Optional Information in one or more certificate slots has changed.
 This could be the certificate or the associated key.
+5 CertificateMgmtChanged Optional Information in one or more certificate slots or Bank configuration has changed.
+This could be the certificate, the associated key, or the asymmetric algorithm assigned to a Bank.
 All others Reserved Reserved Reserved.

-1177 20.1 Event type details
+1243 18.1 Event type details

-1178 Each DMTF event type has its own event-specific information, referred to as EventDetail, to describe the event.
+1244 Each DMTF event type has its own event-specific information, referred to as EventDetail, to describe the event.
 These clauses describe the format for each DMTF event type.
 The event types are listed in the DMTF event types table.

-1179 20.1.1 Event Lost
+1245 18.1.1 Event Lost

-1180 This event (EventTypeId=EventLost) shall notify the Event Recipient that one or more events were lost.
+- 1246 This event ( EventTypeId=EventLost ) shall notify the Event Recipient that one or more events were lost.
 The reasons for event loss are varied and numerous, but one example is loss due to insufficient resources.
 This event should be retried until the Event Recipient acknowledges it.
-Retrying this event means that this event was not acknowledged previously.

-1181 The Event lost format table describes the format for EventDetail .
+Retrying this event means that this event was not acknowledged previously. - 1247 The Event lost format table describes the format for EventDetail .

-1182 Table 144 - Event lost format
+1248 Table 163 - Event lost format